Master of Science in Data Science & Informatics (Health Studies)

 Website: https://twu.edu/informatics/graduate-program/

-• its structure, properties, uses, and function in society
+• its structure, properties, uses, and function in society, and

-• the people who use the information and the technologies that are developed to record, organize, store, retrieve, and disseminate the information
+• the people who use the information and the technologies developed to record, organize, store, retrieve, and disseminate it.

 Marketable Skills